2018-2019 Tuition Information

 Some tuition discounts are available according to the plan of payment.
 Tuition reductions are provided for families with more than one child attending Newport Central Catholic.
 Currently, families are required to pay full tuition for the first child; they receive a $600 reduction for the second child; there is a $900 reduction for the third child, and a fourth child receives free tuition.
 This grant is available automatically

 The tuition policy of the NCC School Board is to charge the lowest possible tuition.
-Our policy requires that all tuition be collected, as well as these rules.
+This policy requires that all tuition be collected.

 - No student will start attending NCC while still owing tuition to another school.

-- Plan 1: Full annual tuition with a $100 discount if paid by July 5th
+Plan #1: Full annual tuition, $100 discount if paid by July 5th

-- Plan 2: One-half payment of tuition on July 5th and one-half payment on December 5th with a $25 discount each time
+Plan #2: One-half payment of tuition July 5th, and one-half payment December 5th, $25 discount each time.

-- Plan 3: Ten equal payments of tuition beginning July 5th and ending April 5th with a $50 late charge if received after the fifth of the month
+Plan #3: Ten equal payments of tuition, beginning July 5th and ending April 5th

-- Plan 4: Eleven equal payments of tuition beginning June 5th and ending April 5th with a $50 late charge if received after the fifth of the month.
+Plan #4 Eleven equal payments of tuition, beginning June 5th and ending April 5th

 Any exceptions to the above policies must be presented to the School Board Finance Committee in writing for consideration and approval.